software-dev-academy/wd-js-intro-lab/README.md

 **Task 3**

-Add three buttons in the HTML:
+In your HTML file, add three buttons:
 - One button with the text "remove" which, when clicked, should remove the paragraph.
 - One button with the text "add" which, when clicked, adds a paragraph with a custom text.
 - One button with the text "makeUgly" which, when clicked, adds some random paragraphs (preferably out of order and in different sizes), changes the colour of the paragraphs, the div and the body in a way that really hurts the eyes.
 Bonus points if you randomly add horribly pixelated images and flashing colours.
 Use inspiration from wherever you can, for example [this lovely eyesore](http://thebiguglywebsite.com/).
 The uglier you make the site, the better!